minzzelo/cs2101ug/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes the flashcard at the specified `INDEX`.
-The `INDEX` refers to the index number shown in the displayed flashcard list.
-* `INDEX` must be a positive integer eg. 1, 2, 3, …

 Example: `delete 3` deletes the 3rd flashcard in the flashcard list.

 **Steps for deleting a flashcard**:

 **Step 1**: Locate the flashcard you want to delete.
 In this example, we want to delete the 3rd flashcard from the list.
-Type `delete 3` into the command box and press Enter
+Type `delete 3` into the command box and press Enter.

 ![filedirectory](images/ug/ug_delete_step1.png)

-**Step 2**: The result display will display a message telling you that the flashcard has been deleted
+**Step 2**: The result display will display a message telling you that the flashcard has been deleted.

-**Step 3**: The list view will show the updated flashcard list, with the specified flashcard removed
+**Step 3**: The flashcard list will be updated with the specified flashcard removed.

 ![filedirectory](images/ug/ug_delete_step2.png)